Jmuhleman/IST_2024/rapport_L2.md

 > - The backup files need to be physically distant and sent to another datacenter located a few kilometers away.
 >
 > Describe a potential solution and explain your thought process.

+We choose the following solution:

+- We take an initial snapshot of the volumes that need to be backed up.
+Since we don't have to stop the system, we can do it in production without the hudge timeout.
+- We send this first snapshot to the remote server for redundancy.
+- We need to set a threshold at which a new snapshot is created to keep the volumes relatively small and easy to transfer.
+When the threshold is reached, a new snapshot is taken and sent to the remote server.
+- We also need to program an automatic backup at regular intervals to keep track of the changes.
+This will reduce the amount of lost data in case of unexpected events.